 Celebrating 50 Years!

-This spring marks Schlitz Audubon’s 50th anniversary!
+The spring of 2021 marked Schlitz Audubon’s 50th anniversary!
 Prior to becoming a nature center, our 185 acres were the Schlitz Brewery Farm and then a recreational area for the family and employees.
 In the 1960’s Dorothy Vallier, along with Monnie Messinger, Winnie Woodmansee, and Charlotte Zieve advocated for the land to become a center for environmental learning, and on April 26, 1971, the land was donated for that purpose to the National Audubon Society by the Schlitz Foundation.